Thiago099/SKSE-Menu-Framework-SDK/README.md

 }
 ```

-First, you need to import the SKSEMenuFramework.h into your header file, i reccomend you creating a UI.cpp/UI.h
+Then, import the SKSEMenuFramework.h into your header file, i reccomend you creating a UI.cpp/UI.h

 ```cpp
 #include "SKSEMenuFramework.h"
 ```

-Then you should create a function in order to register your menu entries:
+You should create a function in order to register your menu entries:

 Before registering any entries, you should choose a section for your menu to be in.
 It is recommended that you use your mod name as the section name to keep things organized